 As you’re reviewing what the best cheapest mobile hotspot providers are, it’s important to note what network they run on.
 A mobile hotspot is worthless if the provider does not have strong coverage (preferably 4G LTE) where you live and frequently travel to.

-Here are the coverage maps of the big 4, in order of the widest coverage.
+Here are the coverage maps of the big 4:

-It’s worth noting that in recent speed tests, however, T-Mobile came in ahead of both AT&T and Sprint.
+It’s worth noting that in recent speed tests, however, T-Mobile came in ahead of all other carriers.
 If T-Mobile coverage is strong in the areas you live and travel, a provider that runs off T-Mobile’s network might be better.
 But your experience, by location, may vary.

 The Cheapest Mobile WiFi Hotspot Plans